 This study illustrates that a one-time compaction event can lead to reduced crop yields 12 years later.
 Under normal farming operations, heavy equipment is used every year.
 Thus, subsoil compaction resulting from farming practices may be a long-term issue.

-Most effects of compaction are detrimental to plant growth; however there are a few exceptions.
-Slightly compacted soils in a dry year can increase crop yield as discussed at the beginning of this chapter.
+Most effects of compaction are detrimental to plant growth; however, there are a few exceptions.
+Slightly compacted soils in a dry year can increase crop yield as discussed at the beginning of this section.
 Another exception is the case of iron deficiency in soybeans.

 When fields show IDC symptoms early in the year, one of two things can happen.
 One is that as the field dries, water is pulled into the small pored tracks through capillary action, making the tracks moister than between tracked areas.
 The result is more chlorotic wheel tracks than the between tracked areas (personal communication, Franzen, 2007).
 However, a majority of the time the wheel tracks stay green throughout the growing season.
 Whether wheel tracks turn chlorotic or remain green is often the consequence of varietal tolerance to regional IDC soil factors.

 Generally, the most effective management for IDC is variety selection.
 Additionally, there has been success with planting a companion crop, such as oats, to remove excess nitrogen.

 A compacted soil requires more force and energy to accomplish tillage operations.
 In an experiment in Illinois (3), the energy requirements to prepare a seedbed were measured in a compacted and non-compacted soil.
 The compacted soil caused a 10 to 16 fold increase in energy required at low speeds and a 4 to 8 fold increase at high speeds.
 The draft from the narrow chisel increased from 70 pounds in non-compacted soil to 350 pounds in a compacted soil.